devopsies/devsecops-frontend/README.md

 If that doesn't return anything, then we dont have that image with that tag in our Docker Hub and we can proceed to building it as usual.
 We'll have to use `docker login` and `docker logout` commands.
 In the second step, we can proceed to pulling the image `<username>/base-front:<hash>` and tagging it simply `base-front` so that the `Dockerfile` multistage build works fine.

 Anothing we can add at the end is to push the final resulting `nginx` container to our Docker Hub (for example `<username>/front-app:latest`).

+Clone this repository, host it as your own, in your Github account, then start working ;)